Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

 \subsection{Basis set selection}

 After the rules of moment tensors contraction have been established, a subsequent question is which basis functions should be selected.
-Unlike the scheme proposed by Shapeev~\cite{mtp1} which empirically defines the level of scalar basis as $lev\left(B_\alpha\right) = 4\mu + \nu + 1$ [see Eq.~\eqref{eq:Moment_tensor} for the meaning of $\mu$ and $\nu$], here we redefine the level of scalar basis as $lev\left(B_\alpha\right) = 2\mu + \nu + 1$.
-We made such choice based on the consideration that the computational complexity of the MTP model primarily arises from two sources: ($i$) the calculation of the moment tensor components, and ($ii$) the computation of all tensor components through pre-generated contraction rules.
-To compute the moment tensor components, one must loop over all $n_i$ neighboring atoms of a central atom $i$.
-The computational cost of this process exhibits a quadratic scaling with the moment tensor order $\nu$ and a cubic scaling with the radial cutoff $r_c$.
-This part of the computation can not be optimized and its cost may become dominant as $\nu$ increases.
+To this end, Shapeev \emph{et al.}~\cite{mtpal2} introduced a concept of ``level'' for each moment tensor $M_{\mu,\nu}$ by $\text{lev}M_{\mu,\nu} = 4\mu + \nu + 2$.
+For a scalar basis $B_\alpha$ obtained from a set of moment tensors $\{M_{\mu_1,\nu_1}, \cdots, M_{\mu_n,\nu_n}\}$, its level is defined as $\text{lev}B_\alpha = \sum_i^n \text{lev}M_{\mu_i,\nu_i}$~\cite{mtpal2}.
+A predefined level threshold $d$ is then used to filter the basis functions satisfying $\text{lev}B_\alpha \leq d$~\cite{novikovMLIPPackageMoment2021}.
+Here, we redefine the level of moment tensor as $\text{lev}M_{\mu, \nu} = 2\mu + \nu + 1$.
+We made such a choice based on the consideration that the computational complexity of the MTP model primarily arises from two sources: (i) the calculation of the moment tensor components, and (ii) the computation of all tensor components through pregenerated contraction rules.
+For a moment tensor of order $\nu$, it has $(\nu+1)(\nu+2)/2$ unique tensor components.
+To compute these moment tensor components, one must loop over all $n_i$ neighboring atoms of a central atom $i$.
+As $n_i$ scales cubically with the cutoff radius $r_c$, the computational cost of this process thus exhibits a quadratic scaling with the moment tensor order $\nu$ and a cubic scaling with $r_c$.
+This part of the computation cannot be optimized and its cost may become dominant as $\nu$ increases.
 Therefore, we limit the upper bound of $\nu$ to a smaller value ($\nu$$\leq$3) to reduce the number of moment tensor components.
 Additionally, we retain the complexity of the basis functions by decreasing the penalty factor of $\mu$ from 4 to 2.
-Our tests showed that this scheme can greatly enhances the computational speed without compromising accuracy.
+Our tests showed that this scheme can greatly enhance the computational speed without compromising accuracy.
 To achieve higher-order polynomial terms, one can introduce scalar basis functions generated by the contraction of a larger number of moment tensors (representing higher-order many-body interactions).